 - Specifying duties of personnel within the judicial department when they become aware of potential issues of judicial discipline; and

 - Establishing a special cash fund and specifying sources of money for the fund and uses of the money in the fund.

-For rules, guidelines, and procedures relating to judicial discipline adopted by the supreme court, the bill requires the supreme court to:
+For rules, guidelines, and procedures relating to judicial discipline adopted by the supreme court, the act requires the supreme court to: